kaltura/playkit-android-providers/README.md

 ```

 Here `timerInterval` field is the frequency of "Hit" or "Ping" going to the server for tracking.
 Value should be passed in **'Seconds'**.

+There are other options in `PhoenixAnalyticsConfig` to set, can be found [here](https://github.com/kaltura/playkit-android-providers/blob/develop/mediaproviders/src/main/java/com/kaltura/playkit/plugins/ott/PhoenixAnalyticsConfig.java)

 > ##### Listen to the PhoenixAnalyticsEvents